marioy47/blog-site/posts/react-material-ui-tutorial/index.md

 ## What is Material-UI ?

 If you are here is very probable that you already know Material-UI is...
-But just in case, Material-UI its just a bunch of React components styled using the [material design principles](https://material.io) that are ready to use in any React App.
+But just in case, Material-UI its just a number of React components styled using the [material design principles](https://material.io), that are ready to use in any React App.

 If you want to start a React Project and don't want to get caught up in the details of styling you app, then Material-UI is just what you need.